-- 29. You earned rings for your house, these were circles put on your work if it was exceptionally good.
+- 28. The school was quite strict.
+The headmaster at the time was Mr and Mr an - 29.
+You earned rings for your house, these were circles put on your work if it was exceptionally good.
 You also got rings for being helpful, like if you noticed a mess and cleaned it up without being asked.
 They were also put on a scoreboard.
 At the end of the year the house with the most rings would get extra treats.
 If you were a favoured child you got a ring.
 If you got three rings you got extra treats.
 If you got something wrong, you got a cross.
 If you got three crosses in a week, you got detention which meant you couldn't watch the film on Saturday night with all the other boys and girls.
 Sometimes the teachers might be lenient and let you out of detention early so you could catch the end of the film. - 30.
 You could also be prevented from going to the tuck shop to get sweets.
 Sweets were allocated on a Wednesday evening and a Saturday evening.
 It felt like the teachers sometimes gave out punishments because they had a certain number of rings to give out and a certain number of crosses.
 It seemed like the ones who normally got rings would get more rings and the ones who normally got crosses would get more crosses each week.

 - 31. You got crosses for talking during assembly, or talking when you weren't supposed to, misbehaving in the playground, or damaging something.
-The only kind of corporal punishment they had at was the old fashioned slipper.
-I only got it once.
-It used to only happen for misbehaving after lights-out.
-There would usually be the Headmaster or a teacher walking about the school at night to make sure everyone was alright.
-There was always a Matron too.
-Some of the Matrons were good but some were like dragons.
-There were usually two Matrons.
-One or two were incredibly nice, like Mrs Duncan.
-I can't remember all their names. - 32.
+The only kind of corporal punishment they had at set to any set to any set - 32.
 If you were going to be hit with the slipper you would be ordered out of bed, sent to the Headmaster's office, and made to stand outside until you were called in.
 I was not aware of any written record of punishments being kept.
 When he was ready the Headmaster would raise his voice at you for a first or possibly second offence.
 He would tell you not to be a silly boy and get to sleep.
 If you were a frequent offender, he would tell you that you had been warned about this behaviour and then put your hands on the edge of the desk and slap you over the pyjamas with the slipper, once.
 I was only aware of it happening once when I was there but you could get six of the best, if you had been continuously naughty, disobeyed all the rules, and didn't heed any of the warnings.
 We used to joke and comment about it. - 33.
 When he was going around the dormitories at night, the Headmaster would test everyone's slippers by hitting his own hand.
 If the slipper was too stiff, he wouldn't use it.
 I never heard of any child coming out of the Headmaster's office black and blue or bleeding.
 They might be crying.